Need help managing your Auto Enrolment Workplace Pension?

 Which employees are eligible for auto enrolment?

 The qualifying criteria for auto enrolment for employees is straightforward.
-The requirements cover all employees:
+The requirement cover all employees:

 Employees are automatically enrolled in a pension scheme but they do have the right to opt out of auto enrolment.
-If an employee opts out within 1 month from the day that they officially became a member of the scheme, then they are treated as if they were never a member of the pension scheme and any payments that they have made towards their pension will be refunded.
+If an employee opts out within 1 month from the day that they officially became a member of the scheme then they are treated as if they were never a member of the pension scheme and any payments that they have made towards their pension will be refunded.
+However, if they opt out after this date then, depending on the scheme joined, payments may not be refunded and may remain in the scheme until they retire.
+If an employee chooses to opt out, they can ask to re-join the scheme at a later date.
+An employer must re-enrol employees every three years, by law, even if the employee opted out originally.
+The government guidance can be found here.

 Most people that are automatically enrolled into a pension scheme will be enrolled into a defined contribution scheme.
 This means that all the contributions that you and your employer pay into your pension scheme are invested until you retire.
 Therefore the amount of money that you have for your pension at retirement will depend on the investment performance of your contributions.
 Most schemes allow you to take a tax free lump sum when you retire and then the remainder you take as regular income.

-If you are in a defined contribution scheme the government has set a minimum percentage contribution of money that needs to be put into the scheme by both employers and employees.
+If you are in a defined contribution scheme, the government has set a minimum percentage contribution of money that needs to be put into the scheme by both employers and employees.
+This includes pension contributions made by the employee, employer, and the government (known as tax relief).
 The minimum percentage contribution has to be made on anything the worker earns over £5,772 up to a maximum limit of £41,865 (these figures do change).
+Currently, the total minimum pension contributions have risen to 8% of qualifying earnings.

 The minimum contribution is exactly that and both employers and employees can contribute more if they wish.